scigghia/andreacometa-addons/README.txt

 AMiGA rulez
-but Linux is bettere!!!
+but Linux is better!!!
 Developers Developers Developers!